-A general description of post processing is given in this section.
+Data generated by the external tool can be imported using a high throughput sequencing importer or processed by a post processing tool on the CLC Server.
+A general description of this is given in this section.
 For further details, please refer to section 12.9, which covers configuring Bowtie as an external application.
 There, two post processing tools are configured for the import of the results.